This is my Thrivecart review a few months after purchasing it for my business.

 #5: ThriveCart vs Gumroad

-Gumroad comes both as a shopping cart tool and marketplace for creators to host and sell their products and services.
+Gumroad comes both as a shopping cart tool and a marketplace for creators to host and sell their products and services.

 Being an alternative to ThriveCart, it has lots of loopholes such as: